ministryofjustice/opg-reports/.github/actions/s3_upload/README.md

 # S3 Upload

-Upload the content of the directory passed into the bucket using the bucket_path as well.
+Uploads the content of a directory into a bucket using a bucket_path.

 Please ensure any authentication (AWS creds, OIDC etc) required to upload to the bucket is done before calling the action